AdamBrouwersHarries/Gideon-Soliloquy/Gideon Soliloquy/Character.md

     - Action surge (Once per short rest, take an extra action on top of regular/bonus action)
     - Second Wind (Use a bonus action to regain hitpoints)
     - Indomitable (Reroll a failed saving throw) (1/2)
+    - Arcane Charge PHB p74
+    - At 15th level, you gain the ability to teleport up to 30 feet to an unoccupied space you can see when you use your Action Surge.
+You can teleport before or after the additional action.

 Feats:
     - Charger: (When dashing, use a bonus action to make one melee weapon attack, or shove a creature)